Associate Professor Emerita

 She was drawn to the Northeast and a position at Tufts provided the perfect mix of teaching, research and service.
 In addition to the interesting caseload at Tufts, she enjoys working with students to help them develop skills so they can become confident with anesthesia.
 She is gratified to see them graduate ready to put their training to good use right away.

 Dr. Blaze has received several awards including the Norden Distinguished Teacher Award from Tufts in 2008, the MVMA Distinguished Service Award in 2013, and the Exceptional Service Award from Tufts in 2014.
-She has volunteered on local building projects with Habitat for Humanity and enjoys travel, gardening and outdoor work, swimming, snorkeling, hiking, and taking care of her cat Arthur.
+She has volunteered on local building projects with Habitat for Humanity and enjoys travel, gardening and outdoor work, swimming, snorkeling and hiking.

 - MBA - San Diego State University - 2001